This page tells you about some of the research going on into radiotherapy treatments for cancer. You can find information about

 Instead of using X-rays, proton beam therapy aims proton beams at the cancer.
 Protons are part of the centre of the atom, the atomic nucleus and carry a positive electrical charge.
 They release energy as they travel and slow down.
 They then cause a peak of energy at their target point – the cancer.
 Scientists call this point the Bragg peak.
 Basically the protons release their energy when they stop rather than when they are travelling through tissue.
 So most of the radiation goes directly to the cancer, reducing damage to the surrounding normal tissue.
 Ion beam therapy has the same principle but uses carbon ions rather than protons.
 Carbon ions peak more sharply than protons.

 Like conformal radiotherapy, proton beam radiotherapy increases the chance of killing cancer cells by giving a higher dose of radiation straight to the tumour.
 At the same time, the treatment spares healthy tissue, particularly tissues and organs behind the tumour.
 Because less healthy tissue is included in the radiotherapy field, you are less likely to have long term side effects.
 Early results from trials using proton beam radiotherapy are promising.
 Some reports show the treatment works well, with fewer side effects than standard radiotherapy.

-The HOT 2 trial is looking at whether using a high pressure oxygen treatment called hyberbaric oxygen (HBO) therapy can help to relieve the long term side effects of having radiotherapy to the pelvic area.
-This trial is for people who have had treatment for bladder, bowel, cervical, ovarian, prostate, testicular and womb cancers.
+The HOT 2 trial recently reported that using a high pressure oxygen treatment called hyberbaric oxygen (HBO) therapy helped to relieve the long term side effects of radiotherapy to the pelvic area.
+This trial was for people who had treatment for bladder, bowel, cervical, ovarian, prostate, testicular and womb cancers.
 There is detailed information about these trials on our clinical trials database.